jozu-ai/kitops/README.md

 * 🏃‍♂️‍➡️ **Run locally:** Kit's Dev Mode lets your run an LLM locally, configure it, and prompt/chat with it instantly (coming soon).
 * 🐳 **Deploy containers:** Generate a Docker container as part of your `kit unpack` (coming soon).
 * 🚢 **Kubernetes-ready:** Generate a Kubernetes / KServe deployment config as part of your `kit unpack` (coming soon).
+* 📝 **Signed packages:** ModelKits and their assets can be signed so you can be confident of their provenance.

 ### See KitOps in Action